Rugwed01/birthday-website/README.md

-# Birthday Website for Tunnu Babyyy ❤️
+# Birthday Website for ❤️

 A beautiful, romantic, single-page birthday website built with Next.js, TypeScript, and Framer Motion.